ginkgoch/blog/source/_posts/20200207-shapefile-cli-v1-4-released.md

 ### Change Logs v1.4
 * Upgrade the core implementation, better performance and accurate result.
 * Add a new feature to re-project a shapefile to a new shapefile with a specified CRS.
-* Add `serve` command to launch a server to support browse Shapefile information on browser.
+* Add `serve` command to launch a server to browse Shapefile information on browser.

     ![shapefile-cli-serve](/post-imgs/20200207/shapefile-cli-serve.png)
 * Add `build-index` command to build spatial index file for a corresponding shapefile.
-The index files provide better query performance for upper-level application that is build around `ginkgoch-map`.
+The index files provide better query performance for upper-level application that is build by [Ginkgoch Map Library](https://ginkgoch.com).
 * Some minor bugs fix.

 ### History Change Logs